natasha-jeppu/AI-Assignment---MNIST-Hand-written-digits-recognition/README.md

 Observations:
 1. The Adam optimizer gives highest accuracy amongst Adagrad, SGD with momentum and Adadelta.
-2. Increses number of nodes increases the accuracy but at the same time slows down the process.
+2. Increasing number of nodes increases the accuracy but at the same time slows down the process.
 3. Reducing batch size gives better accuracy than using a batch size = input size.
+4. Relu is the preferred activation function in the hidden layers.